thomaspernet/SBC_pollution_China/Data_analysis/SBC_pollution_China_Revision.md

 <!-- #region Collapsed="false" kernel="SoS" -->
 # Comment Empirical analysis:

 First of all, notice again that there is no convincing evidence that SOEs shifts the burden of the environmental adaptation to private firms.
 In most of the cases, there are interaction terms with three or even form variables in the regression equation.
 My major concern is if the authors have also included all the sublevel interaction terms in the regression.
 For instance, in equation (1), there is an interaction term of four variables, TCZi, Polluting sectorsk, Period, Share SOEk.
-However, it seems in table 3 not all the corresponding triple interaction terms (such as TCZi *Polluting sectorsk *Share SOEk) are controlled.
+However, it seems in table 3 not all the corresponding triple interaction terms (such as $TCZi *Polluting sectorsk *Share SOEk$) are controlled.

 ## Answers: